FlyingEwok/install-jdk-on-steam-deck/README.md

 - **Environment Variable Mode**: Perfect for automation, scripts, CI/CD pipelines, or when you know exactly which version you need.
 Automatically sets the latest version as default without prompting.

 **Using specific versions in your projects:**
-After installation, you can reference specific versions using:
+After installation, you can reference specific versions using the dynamically created environment variables:
 - `$JAVA_8_HOME/bin/java` for JDK 8
-- `$JAVA_16_HOME/bin/java` for JDK 16
+- `$JAVA_11_HOME/bin/java` for JDK 11
 - `$JAVA_17_HOME/bin/java` for JDK 17
 - `$JAVA_21_HOME/bin/java` for JDK 21
 - `$JAVA_23_HOME/bin/java` for JDK 23
 - `$JAVA_24_HOME/bin/java` for JDK 24
+- And so on for any newly discovered versions...

 Or simply use `java` which will use the default `JAVA_HOME` (your chosen default version).